A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Conclusions and Future Work

-This paper leaves many questions of theoretical interest open.
+As discussed in Section \ref{sec:decidingwheelerness}, we do not know whether in Theorem \ref{theor:polynomialdecidingwheeler} we can achieve $ O(\mathfrak{e}) $ time in the case of an integer alphabet in a polynomial range.
+Moreover, let us outline how to investigate the expressiveness of Wheeler GDFAs.
 The class of \emph{Wheeler languages} is the class of all regular languages that are recognized by some Wheeler NFA \cite{alanko2021}.
 Wheeler languages enjoy several properties: for example, they admit a characterization in terms of \emph{convex} equivalence relations \cite{alanko2021}.
 In addition, every Wheeler language is also recognized by some DFA, and, in particular, there exists a unique state-minimal DFA recognizing a given Wheeler language \cite{alankominimization}.
-The main limitation of Wheeler languages is that they represent only a small subclass of regular languages: for example, a unary language (that is, a language over an alphabet of size one) is Wheeler if and only if it is either finite or co-finite \cite{alanko2021}.
-The intuitive reason why most regular languages are not Wheeler is that the definition of a Wheeler NFA $ \mathcal{A} $ implies strong requirements on the set $ \Pref(\mathcal{L(A)}) $ (which lead to the characterization in terms of convex equivalence relations).
-However, when we switch to GNFAs, it is $ \mathcal{W(A)} $ that plays the role of $ \Pref(\mathcal{L(A)}) $, and it may hold $ \mathcal{W(A)} \subsetneqq \Pref(\mathcal{L(A)}) $, thus now the same requirement only apply to a smaller subset.
-The natural question is whether Wheeler GNFAs extend the class of Wheeler languages.
-The answer is affirmative: there exists a regular $ \mathcal{L} $ language such that $ \mathcal{L} $ is not Wheeler (that is, no Wheeler NFA recognizes $ \mathcal{L} $), but $ \mathcal{L} $ is recognized by a Wheeler GDFA.
-Define $ \mathcal{L} = \{a^{2n} \;|\; n \ge 0 \} $.
-Then, $ \mathcal{L} $ is not Wheeler \cite{alanko2021}, but $ \mathcal{L} $ is recognized by the GDFA consisting of a single state, both initial and final, with a self-loop labeled $ aa $.
-As a consequence, the class of all languages recognized by a Wheeler GNFA is strictly larger than the class of Wheeler languages.
+The main limitation of Wheeler languages is that they capture only a small subclass of regular languages: for example, a unary language (that is, a language over an alphabet of size one) is Wheeler if and only if it is either finite or co-finite \cite{alanko2021}.
+The intuitive reason why most regular languages are not Wheeler is that, if $ \mathcal{A} $ is a Wheeler NFA, then Wheelerness induces strong constraints on the set $ \Pref(\mathcal{L(A)}) $.
+However, when we switch to GNFAs, the role of $ \Pref(\mathcal{L(A)}) $ is played by $ \mathcal{W(A)} $, and it may hold $ \mathcal{W(A)} \subsetneqq \Pref(\mathcal{L(A)}) $, which means that now the same constraints only apply to a smaller subset.
+This implies (as we have seen in Section \ref{sec:wheelerdefinitionsubsection}) that the class of all languages recognized by some Wheeler GDFA is strictly larger than the class of Wheeler languages.
 We can call the languages in this new class \emph{generalized Wheeler languages}: the next step is to understand which properties of Wheeler languages are still true and how it is possible to characterize this new class.